XinyangLi-ITP/MCS-on-2D-Ising-Model/README.md

 # MCS-on-2D-Ising-Model
-This is a C++ program to calculate some physical quantities in ferromagnetic phase transition of 2D ising model and some related materials .
+This is a C++ program and some related materials.
+The C++ program is to calculate some physical quantities in ferromagnetic phase transition of 2D ising model.
+Two pdf files are detailed notes and results related to this program.

 The size of the system is given by the parameter you pass from the command line.
 For example you can input ./a.out 20 on the command line, then you create a configuration containing 20*20 spins.